 1. Get to the point.
-All journalists learn the inverted pyramid format: putting the most important news in the first paragraph, or lead, and the least newsworthy information at the end.
+All journalists learn the inverted pyramid format: putting the most important news in the first paragraph, or lede, and the least newsworthy information at the end.
 Readers of ads, web content, and white papers are no different.
 Give them the information they need up front; don't waste time with throat-clearing and other verbal filigrees.

 2. Take notes.
-Good journalists don't depend on memory--the cranial kind or the computer kind.
+Good journalists don't depend on memory -- the cranial kind or the computer kind.
 Journalism taught me to always carry a small notepad with me.
-I'm constantly jotting down observations, snatches of conversation, and facts--along with the date and place I encountered them.
+I'm constantly jotting down observations, snatches of conversation, and facts -- along with the date and place I encountered them.
 During a meeting, I write down key points in the discussion.
 I transcribe my notes on the computer when I can, but the hard-copy version gives me a chronological record that's often more reliable than my hard drive.

 3. Ask and anticipate questions.
-When you're digging for information, there are no better digging tools than the five W's--who, what, when, where, why--plus H for how.
+When you're digging for information, there are no better digging tools than the five W's --who, what, when, where, why -- plus H for how.
 I use them all the time when I'm interviewing clients.
 Who are your competitors?
 What are your products?
 When do you expect to launch?
 Where are your target markets?
 Why are you in business?
 How do you expect to achieve your goals?
 And like the journalist I once was, I'm ready with follow-up questions when I get the answers.

 4. Spell the names right.
 This one's easy for me; my own last name is often misspelled, and I'm always making corrections.
-So I know to ask--and double check.
+So I know to ask -- and double check.
 You may hear "John Smith" when in fact it's "Jon Smythe."
 Your fear of sounding stupid when you ask will be greatly exceeded by your embarrassment at erring in print or online.

 5. Nouns and verbs are your best friends.
 As E.B.
 White wrote in The Elements of Style (one of my J-school textbooks), "The adjective hasn't been built that can pull a weak or inaccurate noun out of a tight place."
-(The novelist Daniel Handler tells the story about a writing teacher who told her class, "Always cut out the adverbs."
-A wise guy in the back of the room called out, "Shouldn't that be, 'Cut out the adverbs'?")
+(The novelist Daniel Handler tells a story about a writing teacher who told her class, "Always cut out the adverbs."
+A wise guy in the back of the room called out, "Shouldn't that be 'Cut out the adverbs'?")
 Three of the worst offenders: very, really, literally.
 Strip out the modifiers and focus on vivid, precise nouns and verbs that engage your readers' senses.
 (And yes, I know I used two adjectives in the previous sentence.
 Rules can be broken sometimes.)